bluartie/landing-page/README.md

 # landing-page
-first landing page. project is done while learning on the odin project.
+This is my first landing page project done while on the flex box module of the Odin Project.
+For the sake of keeping things simple, I'm not going to add any personal images or text.
+Just a complete mirror of the website to the best of my ability.